-Dog sounds convey variety of messages.
+Dog sounds convey a variety of messages.
 It’s up to you to understand what your dog is trying to tell you.

 Dog sounds: Sighs and baying

 When a dog sighs while lying down and placing his head on his forepaws, there can be two meanings, depending on the context and his facial expressions.
-With his eyelids half-open, this is a sign of enjoyment or content and it means, “I am happy and ready to relax.”
-But if the dog’s eyes are wide open, this is a sign of dissatisfaction that something the dog expected hasn’t transpired and the message is: “I quit!”
+With his eyelids half-open, this is a sign of enjoyment or content, and it means, “I am happy and ready to relax.”
+But if the dog’s eyes are wide open, this is a sign of dissatisfaction that something the dog expected hasn’t transpired, and the message is: “I quit!”

 When a dog howls, he’s saying: “I’m over here!”
 “This is my space!” or “I hear you out there!”
-A confident dog will howl just to announce his location.
+A confident dog will howl to announce his location.
 Howling also often happens in response to a yip-howl from another canine.
 Notice, the sound is more of an echo rather than the yip-howl itself, which can sound rather mournful.

 When a dog is panting, it means he’s very excited and is trying to tell you: “Let’s go now!”

 Kelly Marshall is a featured author on Oh My Dog Supplies.
-For more articles by Kelly visit Oh My Dog Supplies.
+For more articles by Kelly, visit Oh My Dog Supplies.